 Welcome to my first blog post!
-I am eager to write about my breast cancer experience.
-In fact as a writer, I am compelled to write about it.
-I tell myself every day it is the reason I developed breast cancer – so that my writing about it could somehow benefit others in this mess.
+Publishing it was pretty scary.
+But I did it.
+I decided to share about my breast cancer experience via a blog.
+As a writer, I am compelled to write about it.
+I tell myself every day it’s the reason I got breast cancer – so my writing about it could somehow benefit others in this mess.

 I should probably briefly summarize my recent diagnosis.
 The details will come later.
 My lump was found accidentally on April 19, 2010 when I went to the ER of my local hospital thinking I was having a heart attack.
-I was wrong about that…
+I was wrong.
+Very wrong.

 Since the calendar now says September, cancer has already eaten up a good chunk of my family’s life this year.
-September also shouts “back to school” but this year I will set aside my substitute teacher’s hat and instead concentrate on this blog as well as finishing my memoir titled, Losing My Mother and Then My Breasts.
+September also shouts, back to school, but this year I will set aside my substitute teacher’s hat and instead concentrate on this blog as well as finishing my memoir titled, Losing My Mother and Then My Breasts.

 My goal is to post twice a week.
 I intend to devote two or three whole days a week just to writing, something that will be both a luxury and a challenge.
-Other days I will need to take care of the more mundane things like laundry and cleaning and oh yes, chemo and countless more doctor appointments.
+Other days I will need to take care of the more mundane things like laundry and cleaning and oh yeah, chemo and countless more doctor appointments.
 I admire people who continue to hold down real jobs while undergoing cancer treatment.
-I honestly don’t know how they do it.
-When you have cancer, I have discovered you can’t plan too much.
-Sometimes just going to the grocery store feels like a trip to the moon.
+Cancer seems to be my job now.